monster-js/monster-js/docs/main-concept/list-rendering.md

 * Use `v:for` to iterate over arrays in Weco JS, where `$item` represents the current item and `$index` represents the index.
 * Customize item and index variable names with `v:for-item` and `v:for-index`.
+* Optimize rendering using `v:for-track-by` to track items by a unique property.
+If `v:for-track-by` is not provided, items are tracked by their index.
 * Declare `$item`, `$index`, or custom variables at the top of the function if you encounter undefined variable errors.

 List rendering in Weco JS provides a powerful way to dynamically generate elements based on arrays, offering flexibility with custom variable names and explicit declarations when needed.